Larrakeyah Barracks: Heritage

 A 15ha precinct within the barracks site is listed on the Australian Commonwealth Heritage List as the Larrakeyah Barracks Precinct, while the Headquarters Building and Sergeants' Mess are separately listed.

+It is the site of numerous sacred sites for the Larrakia people; Dolly Gurinyi Batcho, who was born there around 1905, before it became the barracks, and she helped identify these sites leading to a successful land rights claim in the 1970s.